votaquangnhat/chess-backend/README.md

 # Chess Backend

 This is the backend of the chess application for Intro2AI course at SoICT.
+The application is in this website https://chess-fe-lac.vercel.app/

 ## Features
 - Real-time communication with the frontend using **Socket.IO**.